 The Company may adjust the fifteen (15) second time delay required under Rule 512(c) for a given Contract, based upon such Contract’s liquidity and other product-specific considerations, provided however that any amended time delay shall provide Participants, Authorized Traders and Authorized Users sufficient time to have a meaningful opportunity to execute against such Order.

-Disclosing Orders and Requests for Quotes Prohibited
+Disclosing Orders and Requests for Quotes Prohibited; Post-Trade Anonymity

 No Person subject to the Company’s jurisdiction shall disclose the terms of an Order, Request for Quote or Indication of Interest prior to its entry into the Trading System, except to a Company Official, the Regulatory Services Provider or a Government Agency, and no Person subject to the Company’s jurisdiction shall solicit or induce another Person to disclose such information.

 The foregoing shall not apply to pre-execution communications conducted in accordance with Rule 515(b), to Permitted Transactions executed via RFQ, to Block Trades, to statements of opinion, or to indications of the price at which a market may open or trade.

+No Person subject to the Company’s jurisdiction shall disclose, directly or indirectly, including through a third-party service provider, the identity of a counterparty for Swaps executed, pre-arranged or pre-negotiated anonymously on or pursuant Rules.

 Wash Sales Prohibited